tiongjjyi/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

 ### Adding a course : `add`

-Adds a course to the list of courses.
+Adds a course you teach to the list of courses.

 **Format:** `add c/COURSENAME`
 * `COURSENAME`: A valid course in NUS.
 Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.